Top 5 SEO Mistakes Most People Make

 Generic Title Tags and Meta Descriptions

 Not optimizing your Title Tags and Meta Descriptions on EVERY single page.
-The Title Tag and Meta Description represent a big opportunity for you.
+The Title Tag and Meta Description represent a significant opportunity for you.
 They’re the first impression a potential customer will see for your business or blog.
 Think of the Title Tag as the introduction and the Meta Description as the soft sales pitch.
 You want to entice the reader to click and visit your website or blog to learn more about you.
-Your click-through-rate impacts your keyword rankings.
+Your website’s click-through-rate impacts your keyword rankings.
 It makes sense, Google wants to serve their customers great content and if they see that almost no one visits a site, why would they want to rank it high?

 You need to have a unique Title Tag and Meta Description for each page.
 Don’t reuse a generic one site-wide.
 It will not benefit you.
 You should spend time crafting Title Tags and Meta Descriptions that entice the searcher to visit your site to learn more.
-Include a call-to-action, make sure they adhere to best practices for length so they don’t truncate.
+Include a call-to-action, make sure they adhere to best practices for length, so they don’t truncate.
 Current length recommendations are 56 characters (including spaces) for Title Tags and 156 characters (including spaces) for Meta Descriptions.

 Improper Keyword Targeting

-The keywords you target are critical to your SEO program, you know this but it’s hard to know what to target.
+The keywords you target are critical to your SEO program, you know this, but it’s hard to know what to target.
 Right?
 Let’s talk for a minute about what the best keywords to target are and how to figure that out.
 The best keyword for you may not be the one with the most search volume.
 Yes, you read that right.

-Long Tail vs Short Tail Keywords
+Long Tail vs. Short Tail Keywords

 Short Tail / Head Term – Shoes